Haematopoiesis: Cell types

-Granulopoiesis (or granulocytopoiesis) is haematopoiesis of granulocytes, except of mast cells which are granulocytes but with an extramedullar maturation.
+Granulopoiesis (or granulocytopoiesis) is haematopoiesis of granulocytes, except mast cells which are granulocytes but with an extramedullar maturation.

 Thrombopoiesis is haematopoiesis of thrombocytes (platelets).

 Terminology

 Between 1948 and 1950, the Committee for Clarification of the Nomenclature of Cells and Diseases of the Blood and Blood-forming Organs issued reports on the nomenclature of blood cells.
 An overview of the terminology is shown below, from earliest to final stage of development: